-Granholm reported to be Energy Secretary nominee
+Biden to name Granholm as energy secretary

 “And I’d be delighted to see the U.S. back in the game with respect to cooperation on decarbonization abroad,” she added.

-Hausfather noted that wind and solar technologies have matured, and have become financially competitive.
+Hausfather noted that wind and solar technologies have matured and have become financially competitive.
 The Energy Department, he said, should be pushing research and development of advanced nuclear technology, geothermal technology (which builds off advances made by natural gas producers), carbon capture and storage, and industrial heat capacity potentially based on hydrogen as a fuel.
 Further into the future would be the development of competitive fusion energy.

-Majumdar, who came to the United States when he was 22 to work on an advanced degree in engineering, is a materials scientist and engineer who was a deputy secretary of energy under Steven Chu at the beginning of the Obama Administration.
-He had followed Chu from the Lawrence Berkeley National Lab, where the older scientists had changed much of the lab’s focus to climate research.
+Majumdar, who came to the United States when he was 22 to work on an advanced degree in engineering, is a materials scientist and engineer who was a deputy secretary of energy under Steven Chu at the beginning of the Obama administration.
+He had followed Chu from the Lawrence Berkeley National Lab, where the older scientist had changed much of the lab’s focus to climate research.

 In Washington, Majumdar set up ARPA-E and was its first director.